Brian Henneman: 2000s

 Despite these difficulties, in 2005 the Bottle Rockets stabilized from the upheavals with their good nature and trailblazing edge intact.
 Henneman and Ortmann got the band back on course, along with new additions John Horton and Keith Voegele; they remain the current line-up of band members.
 The band also re-hired their manager from the early days, Bob Andrews.

 As noted in a New York Times article by William Hogeland, the Bottle Rockets' songwriting has been likened to Woody Guthrie's folk style in "spirit, smarts, and satire".

 The Bottle Rockets' first live album Live in Heilbronn Germany was released in February 2006.
-The double-disc set was recorded on July 17, 2005 at the Burgerhaus in Heilbronn-Bockingen, Germany (which also happened to be Henneman's birthday).
+The double-disc set was recorded on July 17, 2005, at the Burgerhaus in Heilbronn-Bockingen, Germany (which also happened to be Henneman's birthday).
 It was released in Europe on CD and vinyl by Blue Rose Records.

-Bloodshot Records released the band's next album, Zoysia, recorded at Ardent Studios in Memphis, Tennessee with producer Jeff Powell, in June 2006.
+Bloodshot Records released the band's next album, Zoysia, recorded at Ardent Studios in Memphis, Tennessee, with producer Jeff Powell, in June 2006.
 Zoysia received a spot on novelist/audiophile Stephen King's Best Records of 2006 list in Entertainment Weekly magazine.
 In 2006, Jeff Tweedy joined Henneman and the Bottle Rockets onstage in Chicago for reunion renditions of "Passenger Side" and "Casino Queen" (both from A.M.), and a cover of Neil Young's "Walk On".

 The band celebrated its 15th anniversary throughout 2008 with a series of 15 special shows and a contest to win the Creston Electric Instruments custom guitar Henneman played at each of the shows.
 The Bottle Rockets teamed up again with producer Eric Ambel (Brooklyn Side, 24 Hours A Day, Leftovers, Brand New Year) at his Cowboy Technical Services Recording Studio in Williamsburg, Brooklyn, to record their new album Lean Forward.
 It was released by Bloodshot Records on August 11, 2009.

+In 2021, Henneman announced that he was retiring from touring stating, “I no longer want to travel, don’t really have any burning desire to write songs anymore either.
+I just want to be a good husband.
+A good neighbor.
+A responsible homeowner.
+A little dog’s daddy.
+A guitar repairman.
+A guitar player in my kitchen, and in some local country cover band whenever that scene comes back around.”